 Approximately 46% (6269) of the households consist of traditional dwellings.
 From this, it is evident that the housing backlog is very high in tribunal council areas.
 Housing demand is defined as the number of households requiring formal housing.
-Traditional housing is perceived as an acceptable form of housing and most of the traditional population lives in this form of housing

-Mkhambathini Municipality has developed the Indigent policy which informs the Municipality's indigent register in line with government legislative framework.
+Traditional housing is perceived as an acceptable form of housing and most of the traditional population lives in this form of housing in line with government legislative framework.
 The policy covers all rural and urban areas under the jurisdiction of Mkhambathini municipality in KwaZulu-Natal, where indigent members of the community have been identified and registered.